-SECTION 4.
+- SECTION 4.
 APPLICATION FOR MEMBERSHIP.
-An application for Leadership Team membership shall be available on the Partnership's website and from the Coordinator Manager and shall be advertised to the public at least one time per year.
+An application for Leadership Team membership shall be available on the Partnership's website and from the Coordinator and shall be advertised to the public at least one time per year.
 Current Leadership Team members will be asked annually to recommend, and potentially to reach out to, potential new members.
 Applicants shall complete the application and submit them online.
-The Coordinator Manager shall give them to the Board Development Committee or to the full Leadership Team for review.
+The Coordinator shall give them to the Board Development Committee or to the full Leadership Team for review. - SECTION 5.

-SECTION 5.
 BOARD SELECTION PROCESS.
 At the September Leadership Team meeting each year the Chair shall appoint, subject to the concurrence of the Leadership Team, a Board Development Committee of at least three (3) members.
-The committee shall be responsible for nominating a new Chair, Vice Chair, and new members of the Leadership Team.
+The committee shall be responsible for nominating a new Chair, Vice Chair, and new members of the Leadership

+Team.
 The Leadership Team will also revise and approve the Leadership team application at the September meeting.
-The Coordinator Manager will publicly solicit applications for Leadership Team membership in September and October of each year.
-At the November Leadership Team meeting, the Board Development Committee shall send the names of all applicants to the Leadership Team so that members have the opportunity to evaluate potential new members using the prioritization strategy outlined in the Leadership Team Priorities (see Appendix 3: Leadership Team Priorities).
-The Board Development Committee will review the applications and input from the Leadership Team and make a recommendation for Chair, Vice Chair, and new members at the November Leadership Team meeting.
-The slate of proposed candidates will be approved with a majority vote.
+The Coordinator will publicly solicit applications for Leadership Team membership in September and October of each year.
+At the November Leadership Team meeting, the Board Development Committee shall send the names of all applicants to the Leadership Team so that members have the opportunity to make comments or recommendations.
+The Board Development Committee will review the applications and input from the Leadership Team and make a recommendation for Chair, Vice Chair, and new members at the November Leadership Team meeting; the slate of candidates will be approved with a majority vote.

 In addition, the Leadership Team accepts applications year-round.
-Applications received outside of the annual process outlined above will be forwarded to the entire Leadership Team for review and potential approval on a quarterly basis, unless new applicants offer an opportunity to fulfill stated priorities or in the instance the Leadership Team falls below the minimum membership of 16.
+Applications received outside of the annual process outlined above will be forwarded to the entire Leadership Team for review and potential approval.

-This selection process shall be reviewed, updated, and approved by the CoC at least once every (5) five years, last update December 2019.
+This selection process shall be reviewed, updated, and approved by the CoC at least once every (5) five years.